More About Inspirit Way Alchemy

 Helen, 2022

-A Qigong class with Amadis is a mix of animation, meditation, visualisation and transmission practices which includes movement, posture, voice-work and breath-work techniques.
+A class with Amadis is a mix of animation, meditation, visualisation and transmission practices.
+These include movements, postures, voicework and breathwork.
 Alongside set sequences and forms you will also explore free-flowing styles or spontaneous qigong.

-We begin each session with a focus on physical practices: shaking, opening the joints and stretching the muscles to release tension and tightness, relaxing, softening, invigorating and rejuvenating the body.
+We begin each session with a focus on physical practices, including shaking, opening the joints and stretching the muscles.
+These release tension, relax, soften, invigorate and rejuvenate the body.

-Following on, a wide range of postures and movement sequences are combined with breath-work and mindfulness to activate, strengthen and relax the Qi and connect with your body.
-Some forms focus solely on the physical body; others on your vital energy and essence flowing in the ‘channels of animation’ inside your body, also used in acupuncture.
+Following on, a range of postures and movement sequences are combined with breathwork and mindfulness to connect to the life force (Qi) around you and activate it within you.
+Some forms focus primarilly on the physical structures of your body, others on the vital energy and essence flowing in the ‘network of animation’ inside you.
+These are the channels of Qi used in acupuncture.

-‘Spontaneous Qigong’ which we like to encourage is considered one of the deepest of Qigong practices.
-Tuning into the Qi with the intention of letting it take charge to initiate your movements and sounds rather than your mind is both an extraordinary and a wonderful experience; trusting in your life force and spirit to direct you.
-Over time, your capacity for spontaneous Qigong increases and becomes a pure experience of energy flowing through you.
-In turn this awakens latent creativity, particularly for movement-based art forms.
+‘Spontaneous Qigong’ is considered one of the deepest of Qigong practices.
+Here you tune into the Qi with the intention of letting it take charge and initiate your movements and sounds, instead of your intention.
+This is both a liberating and wonderful experience – trusting in the life force and your spirit to direct you and move you.
+Over time, as your capacity for ‘spontaneous practice’ increases, you experience life energy flowing through, awakening your creativity for dynamic and artisitc movement.

 Over time you often find you develop your potential Qi-related faculties such as intuitive powers, psychic sensitivity and a capacity to heal others.

-Medical Qigong also known as Healing Qigong is a practice which helps you learn to focus Qi to specific areas or the entire body to heal it.
-The healing Qi nourishes the cells, unblocks stagnation, releases pain and expels so-called ‘illness energy’ – Bing Qi.
-This brings healing to problem areas, strengthens your immune system, helps you manage difficult conditions and prevent future ones from developing.
-Over time, your health and energy will improve and you will feel more vital and youthful.
-You will build emotional resiliency; your wellness will increase and your symptoms will decrease.
+Medical Qigong also known as Healing Qigong is a practice which helps you focus Qi to specific physical areas or the entire body to heal it.
+Healing Qi nourishes the cells, cleanses the organs, clears toxins, frees stagnation, releases pain and expels so-called ‘illness energy’.

 The longer you practice the more internal benefits of this way are revealed.
 The essential nature and spiritual dimension of existence become ever more apparent.

-This distinct style practice at Inspirit Way Alchemy gradually instils in you a new way of being, Wu Wei, which means living in a ‘free and easy’ way with ‘effortless effort’ which Daoists traditionally aspire to.
-Your internal practices will increasingly reveal your integral spiritual nature, your Vital Spirit, and The Natural Way (Dao).
+This distinct style practice at Internal Qigong Alchemy gradually instils in you a way of being, traditionally known as Wu Wei.
+This roughly translates as ‘free and easy’ or ‘effortless effort’ or ‘relaxed wanderer’ all of which Daoists traditionally aspire to being and living.
+‘Internal Practices’ (Nei Gong) will increasingly reveal your spiritual nature, so you come to know The Natural Way (Dao).

 One fascinating aspect of this style of Qigong is Spontaneous Qigong.
 This is a spontaneous response to the Qi flowing through you so your movements are not scripted by you.
 Instead they arise from a natural impulse, letting your body move freely without forethought.